 Depending on the assignment, I might examine everyone's role in the company, or my review might be restricted to the technologists.
 I interview everyone within the purview of the assignment, take photographs, get an up-to-date copy of their resume, and ask for individual roadmaps, when available.
 An individual roadmap is a document that outlines each person's responsibilities, strengths, weaknesses, and the metrics used to measure their success.

-I can generally give an indication of price once scope is defined.
+I can generally indicate price once scope is defined.
 For best results I should meet everyone in person, so travel should be budgeted for.
 Please let me know what the timeframe might be for your project.

 Technology Team Effectiveness